whillx/PYtoFT-Python-to-FunkyTrees-Mini-Compiler/README.md

 > - Classes
 > - Recursion
 > - Default arguments
+> If you want to reconfigure the directory of your target output folder, you can delete _PY_to_FT_config.json and run the application again.

 > [!CAUTION]
 > Always back up your `.xml` craft file before running the conversion.